 1. Picking up where your company leaves off

 A recent survey shows roughly half of relocations were partially reimbursed or paid by a lump sum only.
 If your company is assisting with a move, do your due diligence and familiarize yourself with their policy.
 Typically, your HR rep will provide a list of what services, if any, are covered.
 In some cases, financial support from a new company will be limited.
-The good news is deals exist to help you sell your home quickly and save you money on things like title and escrow, which is typically 0.85% of the sales price of the home.
-For example, on a $200,000 home, that would be $1,700.
+The good news is deals exist to help you sell your home quickly and save you money on potentially carrying the monthly housing expenses for months.

 2. The cost of unpredictability